 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-While weight tends to come off fairly rapidly at first, at some point it seems as though your weight won’t budge.
+While weight tends to come off fairly rapidly at first, at some point, it can seem as though your weight won’t budge.

-This inability to lose weight is known as a weight loss plateau or stall, and it can be frustrating and discouraging.

 However, several strategies may help you begin to lose weight again.

+Achieving your goal weight can be tough.
+The inability to lose more weight after initially successful quick weight loss is known as a weight loss plateau or stall, which can be frustrating and discouraging.

-Here are 14 tips to break a weight loss plateau.
+Here are 12 tips to break a weight loss plateau.

 Whether carb restriction leads to a “metabolic advantage” that causes your body to burn more calories is a question that

-The good news is that exercise has been shown to help counteract this effect.
+However, exercise has been shown to help counteract this effect.